FlawlessNa/Legends/README.md

 # Royals-V2

 ## TODO
-  - [ ] controller revamp for better focus-lock handling
+  - [x] controller revamp for better focus-lock handling
-  p- [ ] Delays - test actuals with Spy++ and adjust.
+  - [x] Delays - test actuals with Spy++ and adjust.
 If longer, it could be due to SendInput exec time, so test this
   - [ ] royals.actions to revisit - jump_on_rope, teleport/telecast
   - [ ] Task cancellation - Refactor how callbacks are triggered, such that if necessary, a callback coroutine is used to await for some time before updating data
   - [ ] Task Cancellation for movements - make "controller.move" cancellable, but other functions (tp, telecast, jump rope, etc.) non-cancellable.